syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 ## Creating a simple table

 Essential Presentation facilitates developers to add tables from scratch.
-The following code example demonstrates how to add a simple table to a slide:
+The following code example demonstrates how to add a simple table to a slide.

 {% tabs %}